 Throughout the summer, Skip was very pleased to find that the participants seemed to enjoy learning about the landmarks and events of our past, and in many instances they were actually surprised and pleased at our rich history.
 For Skip personally, doing the research for these walks brought forth many incidents/events from “days gone by” that he either had forgotten, or simply never knew about in the first place.
 Best of all, the entire experience reflected our Society’s mission to preserve and promote the history of the Twin Cities.

-This month’s program will review the various neighborhoods explored last summer – from Gastown to Riverview – and give a “sneak peek” at the additional neighborhoods added to the 2017 schedule.
-Skip will even include a few “fun facts” discovered last summer that just might surprise you!
+April's program reviewed the various neighborhoods explored last summer – from Gastown to Riverview – and gave a “sneak peek” at the additional neighborhoods added to the 2017 schedule.
+Skip included a few “fun facts” discovered last summer.

 Official Home: The Historical Society of the Tonawandas, Inc.